seperman/deepdiff/docs/index.rst

 Supported Python Versions
 *************************

-DeepDiff is rigorously tested against Python 3.6, 3.7, 3.8, 3.9 and Pypy3
+DeepDiff is rigorously tested against Python 3.6 up to 3.10 and Pypy3

 NOTE: Python 2 is not supported any more.
 DeepDiff v3.3.0 was the last version to supprt Python 2.